 - via the API or,

-This blog post will focus on the simplest method of performing searches: via our TinEye API browser plugin.
-Below, you’ll see a step-by-step guide to performing high volume image searching via the TinEye API plugin.
+This blog post will focus on the simplest method of performing searches: via our TinEye API browser extension.
+Below, you’ll see a step-by-step guide to performing high volume image searching via the TinEye API extension.

 1. Sign up